kaizhx/Tidal-source-to-source-compiler/README.md

-# Tidal-source-to-source-compiler
+# Wave-source-to-source-compiler

 A small source-to-source compiler created by Kai Zhen.

 ## Overview

-Tidal is a source-to-source compiler (written completely in JavaScript) that takes JavaScript code and translates it into semantically equivalent Python code.\
+Wave is a source-to-source compiler (written completely in JavaScript) that takes JavaScript code and translates it into semantically equivalent Python code.\
 The program was created as part of an effort to learn and practice various software engineering and algorithmic design principles (e.g. data structures, tree traversal, dynamic programming) by designing and implementing a larger scale application for the first time.
 Below is the EBNF-based grammar - essentially a subset of the entire JavaScript grammar - that can be understood and processed by the compiler.
 If you're interested to learn how the program was built, head to the "How it works" section to read more about it.